bloemj/2023-coding-the-humanities/setup.md

 ##### The best way

-1. The first time, clone the repository locally using `git clone https://github.com/Giovanni1085/AUC_TMCI_2019.git`.
+1. The first time, clone the repository locally using `git clone https://github.com/bloemj/2022-coding-the-humanities.git`.
-2. Keep getting updates to the code before every lab by going to your local repository directory (e.g., `cd PATH_TO_REPO`) and `git pull`.
+2. Keep getting updates to the code before every seminar by going to your local repository directory (e.g., `cd PATH_TO_REPO`) and `git pull`.
 This will pull all remote changes to local, and update your repository.

 ##### The easy way - 1